Sign up for Fetcher’s newsletter and get updates and good news

 In addition to Brittany, the webinar panelists included Gita Selli, Talent Acquisition Manager at Loadsmart, Mark Tortorici, Sourcing Manager at Meta, and Emmy de la Cruz, Newco’s Director of Talent.
 Our host, Hung Lee of Recruiting Brainfood, led the discussion that focused on techniques for ensuring a diverse slate of candidates, plus the online and offline spaces to engage with underrepresented talent.

-Check out the key insights and takeaways below, and visit our events page to watch the full recording.
+Check out the key insights and takeaways below.

 The panelists began by sharing their perspectives on today’s high points and hurdles surrounding diversity recruiting.